 - 1 teaspoon ground coriander seed

 - 3 cups cooked chicken diced or shredded

 - Salt and freshly ground black pepper

-- Sliced avocado, shredded cheese, sour cream, and tortilla chips, for serving
+- avocado cheese, sour cream, and tortilla chips, for serving (optional)

 - Add the garlic and stir until fragrant, about 30 seconds.
-Stir in the broth, tomatoes and juice, jalapeño, cumin, coriander, 1 tsp. salt, ½ tsp. pepper, and cilantro, if using.
+Stir in the broth, tomatoes and juice, jalapeño, cumin, and coriander.

 - Bring to a boil; reduce heat and simmer, uncovered, for 20 minutes.
-Stir in chicken and serve, offering avocado, cheese, sour cream, and tortilla chips on the side.
+Stir in chicken and cilantro (if using).
+Season to taste (I like 1 teaspoon salt and ½ teaspoon pepper).
+Serve, offering avocado, cheese, sour cream, and tortilla chips on the side.